Thai Buddha Bowl with Peanut Sauce - this clean eating recipe with red rice and a rainbow of veggies is gluten free and vegan friendly.

 Since that time red rice is our side of choice.
-It is a nutritious whole grain that retains a wonderful ‘bite’ during cooking and somewhat chewy texture.
+It is a nutritious whole grain that retains a wonderful 'bite' during cooking and a somewhat chewy texture.
 There is even a sprouted version available.

-This Thai Style Buddha Bowl was born in the process!
+This Thai Buddha Bowl was born in the process!

 In this Thai rice bowl recipe I warmed the red rice and topped it with raw bean sprouts, matchstick carrots and sliced cabbage, garlic chives and crushed peanuts.
-Almost like the things you would find in a good Pad Thai – almost.
+Almost like the things you would find in a good Pad Thai - almost.

-I am surprised I haven’t used the sauce in more recipes since (aside from these fresh spring rolls), because it is truly delicious!
-When it’s warm I can almost gobble up the sauce straight with a spoon.
+I am surprised I haven't used the sauce in more healthy power bowl recipes since (aside from these fresh spring rolls), because it is truly delicious!
+I can almost gobble up the warm sauce straight with a spoon.

 Fish sauce is such an integral part of Thai cuisine and it gives meals an amazing savory, salty (umami!) flavor, but it doesn't exactly smell great.
 Fish sauce works its magic in combination with other ingredients.

-Konrad hates it when I cook with fish sauce, because of the way it makes our apartment smell.
+However, Konrad hates it when I cook with fish sauce, because of the way it makes our apartment smell.
 So my workaround has been to stir in fish sauce only at the very end.
-This way it doesn’t actually get cooked and diffused into the air.
+This way it doesn't actually cook and diffuse into the air.